Automated Kiosk (Frozen Yogurt or Other) Financial Model

 robotic kiosk

-Latest Updates: Completely re-built revenue logic that is now driven off a capacity style deployment schedule, improved fixed/variable cost logic, added financial statements (Income Statement, Balance Sheet, Cash Flow Statement) monthly and annual, added a capitalization table, added a capex schedule with depreciation logic built in.
+Latest Updates (applied to both versions above): Completely re-built revenue logic that is now driven off a capacity style deployment schedule, improved fixed/variable cost logic, added financial statements (Income Statement, Balance Sheet, Cash Flow Statement) monthly and annual, added a capitalization table, added a capex schedule with depreciation logic built in.
 Also, on the revenue assumptions, visuals were built in to better show what the unit sales per day per kiosk look like as capacity variables are adjusted.

 Automated kiosks require less cash to start so you can still get some exposure to the space without as much risk.
 There is plenty of room to scale up as you build a cash reserve.
 The functionality of the kiosks is pretty simple.
 You have a credit card swipe and then someone has to refill the machines ever 60 - 100 uses.
 They are building newer models that can go up to 150 uses before a refill is required.